Student Spotlight: Nicole Kramer

 There are days Kramer will use a walker at home, but overall she prefers to navigate life, both at home and at school, unassisted.
 Her FA family, as she calls them, provides a much-needed support system as well as opportunities to socialize with other FA patients and raise awareness about the disease.

 College of DuPage offers Kramer an opportunity to earn credits while determining what specific career she'd like to focus on.
 She's also a student worker in COD's Office of Student Financial Aid.
-Kramer plans to complete her general education requirements and possibly earn an associate's degree before transferring to Southern Illinois University or the University of Illinois to study behavioral science.
+Kramer plans to complete her general education requirements and earn an Associate in Science degree before transferring to Northern Illinois University to study biology.

 Kramer said she also plans to continue her efforts to raise awareness of FA.
 Attending various FARA events not only helps with that goal but gives FA patients more opportunities to meet and share information on how they are living with the disease.